A Simple Mattress Buying Guide – How to Choose a Perfect Mattress

 |Low||3 pounds||Light individuals who prefer to sleep on the back and side.|

 |Medium||4-5 pounds||Average individuals, who enjoy sleeping on the stomach, back, and side.|

 |High||5+ pounds||Heavy people regardless of sleeping preferences.|

+Thickness refers to the height of your mattress, while density - to its weight and volume.
 Usually, the thickness of a mattress is defined by its owner’s weight.
-Most of the time, heavy users prefer thicker mattresses that can offer great comfort and support, while people who are light may enjoy less thick beddings.
+Most of the time, heavy users prefer thicker mattresses that can offer great comfort and support, while people who are light may enjoy less thick mattresses.

 |Low profile||2-5 inches||Good for fold-away beds and cribs.|

 |Slim||5-8 inches||Great for people with limited mobility and kids and often used for twin beds.|